Goddhi/Microservices-App-Deployment-K8s/kubernetes/Horizontal-Autoscaling/readme.md

 used by HPA and later by the Vertical Pod Autoscaler (VPA)....

 ### Setting up HPA on minikube cluster
-`minikube enable addons metric-server `
+`minikube enable addons metrics-server `

 To create the  metrics-server  when using a single master node, execute this command.